Changissnz/selfinterest/README.md

-force for the non-total self, being subject to the conditions of the default social construct, oscillates between acting as a controller of circumstances (rulership), possibly verging on despotic behavior if not unquestionable dictatorship, to being an agent of outward offense when they are a challenger to the rulership.
+force for the non-total self, being subject to the conditions of the default social construct, oscillates between acting as a controller of circumstances (rulership), possibly verging on despotic behavior if not "unquestionable" dictatorship, to being an agent of outward offense when they are a challenger to the rulership.
 The objective remains the same for the political self, regardless of their being the ruler or the challenger: power.
 Obtaining if not retaining power in their wanted